Rock music in Australia: 1950s to early 1960s: "First wave" of Australian rock

 By mid-1957, inspired by Elvis Presley and Little Richard, Sydney-based singer Johnny O'Keefe achieved local acclaim after his breakthrough appearances on a Gordon-promoted tour by Haley.
 O'Keefe carved out a national profile to become a legend of Australian rock music.
 He hosted one of Australia's first TV rock shows, Six O'Clock Rock (1959 to 1961), and worked as an A&R with Gordon's label, Leedon.
 He was the first Australian rock 'n' roll performer to attempt to break into the US market.
 In early 1960 O'Keefe's 35 state US tour "made little impact" although his single, "It's too Late", charted locally in New Orleans.
-Iggy Pop covered O'Keefe's March 1958 Australian hit, "Real Wild Child", in 1986.
-Pop re-recorded it in 2008 with Australian band, Jet.
-For a few years, O'Keefe and other local rockers including Lonnie Lee & The Leemen, Dig Richards & The R'Jays, Col Joye & The Joy Boys, Alan Dale & The Houserockers, Ray Hoff & the Off Beats, Digger Revell & The Denvermen and New Zealand's Johnny Devlin & The Devils whipped up excitement on a par with their US inspirations.
-In 1959, Lee Gordon would commission Lee Robinson to produce the first ever feature-length film of a Rock'n' Roll concert held at Sydney Stadium, entitled 'Rock'n'Roll'.
+Iggy Pop covered O'Keefe's March 1958 Australian hit "Real Wild Child" in 1986.
+Pop re-recorded it in 2008 with the Australian band Jet.
+For a few years, O'Keefe and other local rockers including Lonnie Lee & the Leemen, Dig Richards & the R'Jays, Col Joye & the Joy Boys, Alan Dale & the Houserockers, Ray Hoff & the Off Beats, Digger Revell and the Denvermen and New Zealand's Johnny Devlin & the Devils whipped up excitement on a par with their US inspirations.
+In 1959, Lee Gordon would commission Lee Robinson to produce the first ever feature-length film of a Rock'n' Roll concert held at Sydney Stadium, entitled Rock'n'Roll.
 It is likely the only one of its kind in existence, and features a number of the aforementioned Australian artists.

-In January 1960 Festival was purchased by rising media magnate, Rupert Murdoch, and in April ARC was taken over by US-owned CBS, which closed the Coronet label and replaced the Australian CBS label.
+In January 1960 Festival was purchased by rising media magnate Rupert Murdoch, and in April ARC was taken over by US-owned CBS, which closed the Coronet label and replaced the Australian CBS label.
 The success of the "first wave" rock 'n' roll acts was brief: by the early 1960s the first boom had begun to fade.
 Between O'Keefe's last major hit in 1961 and Billy Thorpe's first hit in 1964, the local rock music scene had become blander and more conservative.
-The charts were dominated by clean-cut acts, many were regular guests on TV pop show, Bandstand (1958 to 1972), and toured as members of the "Bandstand family", most were signed to Festival.
+The charts were dominated by clean-cut acts, many were regular guests on TV pop show Bandstand (1958 to 1972) and toured as members of the "Bandstand family", most were signed to Festival.
 Bandstand explicitly "appealed to anyone from eight to eighty".